scskalicky/scskalicky.github.io/2025-R-workshop-schedule.md

 2. Summarise the main points / takeaways from the reading (including using code)
 3. Include new examples and/or questions remaining about the reading

+Participants are asked to please read the relevant sections before each workshop - the goal is for us to work through the material collaboratively.

 If you cannot attend in person, you can join via Zoom:

 https://vuw.zoom.us/j/97898595979